testmailtt/node-api-docker/README.md

 > npm init
 ```

-3. Install express.js (paying special attention to the port environment variable) and build your api using a public port like 8080, e.g. like the index.js file in the src folder in this repo.
+3. Install express.js and build your api using a public port like 8080 e.g. like the index.js file in the src folder in this repo.
 4. Test your api by running the **node** command making sure you get the desired response:

 ```console
 > node ./src/index.js
 ```

 5. Create your docker file with the following set of instructions.
 Instructions are like steps/layers which make it possible for Docker to cahce some of the steps if nothing has changed.
-Thats why the step to install the node_modules comes early on so that Docker doesn't have to reinstall them everytime something changes in your app's source code :)
+Thats why the step to install the node_modules comes early on so that Docker doesn't have to reinstall them everytime something changes in your app's source ⏱️

 ```docker
 FROM node:12